rngesus-wept/puflantu/artifacts/cards.md

 color-T lantern-T

-"any color one mana add-2S-IMP" your lands have. "any color one mana add-2S-IMP"
+ your lands "any color one mana add-2S-IMP" have.

+any color one mana add-2S-IMP

 good use laterns Dimir mages put. shapeshifter and sleeper agents creating from foreign mana use-3P.